arpansharma/Geeks-for-Geeks/README.md

-# A Solution for the problems on Geeks for Geeks
+# Solutions for the problems on Geeks for Geeks